tacoinfra/kiln/docs/distros/virtualmachine.md

 `tezos-client`, `tezos-admin-client` and other `tezos-*` binaries are available to use from the terminal.

+Since the default port of Kiln node is 8733, you will have to specify the `-P 8733` argument to all these commands to work properly with Kiln node.

 ## Moving chain data to separate disk

 The VM uses two virtual disks; one for the operating system, and another to store the Kiln data (including the chain data).